Find Trade Colleges

 63% Freshmen Loans

-There are 211 full-time undergraduates at White Mountains Community College, and 649 students altogether.
+The total student population at White Mountains Community College is 649, which includes 211 full-time undergraduates.
 The school has a student-to-faculty ratio of 8 to 1.

 Approximately 63% of the students who attend this school take out loans.
 The average amount of student loans is $6,208 a year.
-The school reports a student loan default rate of 3.3% which is much lower than the average rate of 10.8%!
+The student loan default rate of 3.3% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from White Mountains Community College is $34,624.